isacan/Curio_android_SDK_Gradle/README.md

 	...

 Actually that's all you need to do in your application for a quick and simple integration.
 For more detail, please keep reading next sections.

+**Note:** You should use the newer version of unregisterFromNotificationServer method which has the listener parameter:

+	void unregisterFromNotificationServer(IUnregisterListener unregisterListener);

+###User Tagging:

+Your applications can set tags for individual users, and query already set tags.

+For sending tags:

+	void sendUserTags(final Map<String, String> userTagValueMap, final IUserTagsResponseListener userTagsResponseListener)

+For querying tags:

+	void getUserTags(IUserTagsResponseListener userTagsResponseListener)

 #API and Usage Details
 ##Initialization